FMI Logo

 We can reduce our body mass by:

-– decreasing intake of food
+– decreasing our intake of food

-– decreasing the speed at which we eat
+– decreasing the speed at which

-– increasing our pleasure in eating
+– increasing our pleasure in

 . . . or by using any combination of these three strategies.